mcarifio/blog/src/zoom-on-rockylinux.md

 Here's how to read these changes:

-* I have `os-release` claim that it's centos 8 since centos is supported and rocky can be thought of (currently) as a centos variant.
+* I have `os-release` claim that it's centos 8 since zoom supports centos and rocky can be thought of (currently) as a centos variant.

 * I record that variation with `VARIANT*`.
 Variants _seem_ to overide their "base" counterparts. `lsb_release -a` reports the right stuff: